Medical Policy: 02.04.37

 RhythmNext is a panel including 34 genes associated with arrhythmogenic right ventricular dysplasia (ARVD), Brugada syndrome, catecholaminergic polymorphic ventricular tachycardia (CPVT), long QT syndrome (LQTS), short QT syndrome (SQTS), other arrhythmias/channelopathies, as well as sudden cardiac arrest.

 The Heart Rhythm Society (HRS) and the European Heart Rhythm Association (EHRA) jointly published an expert consensus statement on genetic testing for channelopathies and cardiomyopathies.
 This document made the following specific recommendations concerning testing for LQTS, CPVT, Brugada Syndrom, and SQTS.

-Multi-gene next generation panels, (i.e. CardioNext, Familion, RhythmFirst) are not medically necessary.
+Multi-gene next generation panels are not medically necessary.
 This includes panels that test variants for multiple conditions (indicated plus non-indicated conditions); and panels that include variants for multiple non-specific conditions (clinical syndrome for which clinical diagnosis is not possible).
 The medical necessity of testing is based on medical factors for individual conditions and not panels that test for multiple syndromes or cardiac conditions without clinical cause.
 Testing for the individual condition will be expected when medically necessary criteria is present.
 The following is a list of common multi-condition panels (not all inclusive):

-Genetic testing for Short QT Syndrome is considered not medically necessary.
+Genetic testing for Short QT Syndrome is considered medically necessary for the following indications:

 Genetic testing in patients with suspected CPTV may be considered medically necessary for the following indications: